theodorbigu/braincode_blog/README.md

 ![Braincode Blog](https://github.com/theodorbigu/braincode_blog/blob/main/public/demo/braincode.PNG?raw=true)
 <br/>
-Caramel Popcorn TV is a web app built with React and Material UI meant for searching movies and TV series.
-You can find information about the cast and rating, a short description for each movie and also the trailer.
+Braincode Blog is my personal blog where I write about my 2 passions: web development and graffiti.
+It was built with Next.js, Tailwin.css and GraphQL.
+The blog content is moderated with GraphCMS.
+Go and leave a comment on any of my posts :D
 # Live site : https://braincode-blog.vercel.app/